cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/editorial-content.md

 Use the ```staging-only``` tag to send an update to the <a href="https://staging.covid19.ca.gov">staging server</a> only.
 If this tag is not present the update will be published to both staging and production branches.

+## Instant Preview

+You can view any published content (with OR without the ```staging-only``` tag) immediately after updating by using the [Preview Site](https://fa-go-wp-prev-02.azurewebsites.net/).

+Instant Preview uses the [11ty-serverless-preview-mode NPM package](https://github.com/cagov/11ty-serverless-preview-mode)